braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 article_title: Custom Events
 page_order: 9
 page_type: reference
-description: "This reference article describes custom events and properties, segmentation, usage, Canvas entry properties, where to view relevant analytics, and more."
+description: "This article describes custom events and properties, segmentation, usage, Canvas entry properties, where to view relevant analytics, and more."
 search_rank: 2
 ---

 # [![Braze Learning course]({% image_buster /assets/img/bl_icon3.png %})](https://learning.braze.com/custom-events-and-attributes){: style="float:right;width:120px;border:0;" class="noimgborder"}Custom events

-> This article describes custom events and properties, segmentation, usage, Canvas entry properties, where to view relevant analytics, and more.
+> This article describes custom events and properties, related segmentation filters, Canvas entry properties, relevant analytics, and more.
 To learn about Braze events in general, refer to [Events]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/events).

 Custom events are actions taken by, or updates about, your users.
-They're best suited for tracking high-value user interactions within your application.
-Logging a custom event can trigger any number and type of follow-up campaigns.
-You can then use [segmentation filters](#segmentation-filters) to segment users based on how recently and frequently that event occurred.
+When custom events are logged, they can trigger any number and type of follow-up campaigns.
+You can then use [segmentation filters](#segmentation-filters) to segment users based on how recently and frequently those custom events occurred.
+This makes custom events best suited for tracking high-value user interactions within your application.

 ## Use cases